skillenza-com/MishMash-India-2020/mishmash/rules.md

 ## Remember!

 The competition is just a part of the hackathon.
-To make the most out of the event, try something new, teach other people, and make new friends!
+To make the most out of the event, try something new, teach other people, and make new friends over the Online Platform!

 Happy Hacking from the Skillenza Team!